Find a Fire Engineered Solution

 CFD fire modelling is used by many industries in their development work, as it allows them to analyse and optimise fire engineered solutions properly.

 In the context of fire engineering solutions, CFD models are most often used to help test and predict the spread of heat, smoke and flames in new and existing buildings.
-The studies are then used to make decisions on how to build or change buildings so that fires and their spread can be prevented.
+The studies are then used to make decisions on how to build or change buildings so the risk of fires and their spread can be reduced.

 CFD fire models have many benefits, including that they allow many designers and engineers to test the performance of their fire safety designs without having to create prototypes and physical tests.